11 summer picnic/beach favorites + sandwich recipe

 - 4 slices grain free bread

-- put on top of grain free bread, top with red pepper flakes, and enjoy!
+- Spread on top of grain free/gluten free bread, top with red pepper flakes, and enjoy!